tuxology/tracevizlab/labs/201-lttng-userspace-tracing/README.md

 $ lttng enable-event -c u -u lttng_ust_cyg_profile*,lttng_ust_statedump*
 $ lttng add-context -c u -u -t vpid -t vtid
 $ lttng start
-$ LD_PRELOAD=liblttng-ust-cyg-profile.so,liblttng-ust-lib-wrapper.so ./src/ls -l
+$ LD_PRELOAD="liblttng-ust-cyg-profile.so liblttng-ust-libc-wrapper.so" ./src/ls -l
 $ lttng destroy
 ```

 These tracing commands will trace 2 types of events:

 * The function entry/exits because the program was compiled with the proper instrumentation and the `liglttng-ust-cyg-profile.so` library was LD_PRELOADed.
-* The libc function calls, like malloc and free, done by the application, simply by LD_PRELOADing the `liblttng-ust-libc-wrapper.so` library.
+* The libc function calls, like calloc, malloc and free, done by the application, simply by LD_PRELOADing the `liblttng-ust-libc-wrapper.so` library.

 - - -